-- Multifocal lenses: These lenses allow clear vision both when looking at things that are far away and things that are nearby.
-People who have multifocal lenses sometimes don’t need to wear glasses at all.
-But their vision might still be blurred when looking at objects at certain distances, and they see somewhat less contrast than people who wear monofocal lenses.
+- Multifocal lenses: These lenses allow clear vision both when looking at things that are far away and things that are nearby (like when reading a book).
+Then you might not need to wear glasses.
+But your vision might still be blurred when looking at objects at certain distances, and you would see somewhat less contrast than people who wear monofocal lenses.
 Glare is more of a problem with multifocal lenses too, for example when driving at night.

 - Toric lenses: This type of lens is especially suitable for people who have astigmatism.

-In Germany, statutory health insurance funds will only fully cover the costs of cataract surgery if a monofocal lens is implanted.
-Multifocal lenses and toric lenses are more expensive than monofocal lenses, and patients have to cover the difference in price themselves.
-Because using these types of lenses can be expensive, it is worth carefully considering the pros and cons of the different types of lenses before making a decision.
-It might be helpful to get a second opinion from a different eye doctor.
+In Germany, statutory health insurers will only fully cover the costs of cataract surgery if a monofocal lens is implanted.
+Multifocal lenses, toric lenses, blue-light-blocking lenses and EDoF lenses are more expensive than monofocal lenses.
+Patients have to cover the difference in price themselves.
+Because using these types of lenses can be expensive, it's worth carefully considering the pros and cons of the different types of lenses before making a decision.
+It can be helpful to get a second opinion from a different eye doctor.
 Your health insurer can provide information about cost coverage.
-In Germany, one source of independent advice is the Independent Patient Counselling Service Germany (UPD).

 Getting a well-fitting lens with the right strength (refractive power) is more important than the lens type.
 The eye doctor will do the necessary tests before the operation.

-Eye drops are prescribed to be used for some time following surgery, and further follow-up care appointments are made with your eye doctor.
+Eye drops are prescribed to be used for some time after surgery, and further follow-up care appointments are made with your eye doctor.
 Glasses can only be adjusted several weeks after surgery.

-Calladine D, Evans JR, Shah S, Leyland M. Multifocal versus monofocal intraocular lenses after cataract extraction.
-Cochrane Database Syst Rev 2012; (9): CD003169.
+De Silva SR, Evans JR, Kirthi V, Ziaei M, Leyland M. Multifocal versus monofocal intraocular lenses after cataract extraction.
+Cochrane Database Syst Rev 2016; (12): CD003169.

-Riaz Y, Mehta JS, Wormald R, Evans JR, Foster A, Ravilla T, Snellingen T. Surgical interventions for age-related cataract.
+Riaz Y, Mehta JS, Wormald R, Evans JR, Foster A, Ravilla T et al. Surgical interventions for age-related cataract.
 Cochrane Database Syst Rev 2006; (4): CD001323.